Wang Xuan (minister)

-Wang Xuan (王璿) was an official of Wu Zetian's Zhou Dynasty, briefly serving as chancellor.
+Wang Xuan (王璿) was an official of Wu Zetian's Zhou dynasty, briefly serving as chancellor.

 Despite Wang's high status, little is firmly established about his career except for the time that he served as chancellor—as, unusual for a chancellor, he did not have a biography in either the Old Book of Tang or the New Book of Tang.
-It is known that his clan was a prominent one, from what was one point Langye Commandery (琅邪, roughly modern Linyi, Shandong), that traced its ancestry all the way back to a descendant of the original Zhou Dynasty's imperial house, then to officials of Qin Dynasty, Han Dynasty, Cao Wei, Jin Dynasty (266–420), Liu Song, Liang Dynasty, and Chen Dynasty.
+It is known that his clan was a prominent one, from what was one point Langye Commandery (琅邪, roughly modern Linyi, Shandong), that traced its ancestry all the way back to a descendant of the original Zhou dynasty's imperial house, then to officials of the Qin dynasty, Han dynasty, Cao Wei, Jin dynasty (266–420), Liu Song, Liang dynasty, and Chen dynasty.
 Wang Gui's great-grandfather Wang Meng (王猛, not to be confused with the great Former Qin chancellor of the same name) served as a provincial governor during Chen and carried the title of Duke of Yingyang.
-His grandfather Wang Kuang (王纊) served as a prefectural prefect during Tang Dynasty.
+His grandfather Wang Kuang (王纊) served as a prefectural prefect during the Tang dynasty.
 His father Wang Dejian (王德儉) served as an imperial censor and was created the Baron of Guiren.